Developer guide

 An <array> of options for the question.
 Each option may have:

 "title" : The title of an option.
-The title is an
+The title is an <object> containing different languages, allowing the option to be displayed in the selected language during the verification flow.

 -